 Figure 6-6: Another Example of a Distributed OAIS Archive for Archival Storage

-In this example all Preservation Planning concerning media migration and functions related to Replace Media are distributed to the Inner OAISs as well as parts of the other Archival Storage Functions.
-On the other hand, the Developing Preservation Strategies to ensure that threats to copies are mitigated will remain in the Outer OAIS.
+In this example all Preservation Planning concerning media migration and functions related to Replace Media are distributed to the inner OAISes as well as parts of the other Archival Storage Functions.
+On the other hand, the Developing Preservation Strategies to ensure that threats to copies are mitigated will remain in the outer OAIS.

-A third example of distributed OAIS for Archival Storage would be if the Outer OAIS manage one of the copies and have the other copies at different organization.
-In this case distribution of the different Functional Entities and Functions would be different.
+A third example of distributed OAIS for Archival Storage would be if the outer OAIS manages one of the copies and have the other copies at different organizations.
+In this case distribution of the different functional entities and functions would be different.